 - They act as sponsors for individuals working for non-whitelisted organisations who wish to set up and/or facilitate OFFICIAL-SENSITIVE groups.

 This whitelist undergoes regular, biannual review, and is maintained with the aim of reflecting organisational changes within the UK policing community.
-The Police ICT Company maintains this policy at its discretion and will deal with any exceptions a case-by-case basis and act as the arbiter in all decisions to approve changes to the whitelist.
+The Police Digital Service company maintains this policy at its discretion and will deal with any exceptions a case-by-case basis and act as the arbiter in all decisions to approve changes to the whitelist.